List of James Bond films: The Living Daylights (1987)

-Bond aids the defection of KGB officer General Georgi Koskov, by wounding a female KGB sniper, Kara Milovy, a cellist.
+Bond (played by Timothy Dalton) aids the defection of KGB officer General Georgi Koskov, by wounding a female KGB sniper, Kara Milovy, a cellist.
 During his debriefing Koskov alleges that the KGB's old policy of Smiert Spionam, meaning Death to Spies, has been revived by General Leonid Pushkin, its new head.
 Koskov is subsequently abducted from the safe-house and Bond is ordered to kill Pushkin.

 Bond tracks down Milovy and establishes she is Koskov's girlfriend and that the defection was staged.
 He subsequently finds out that Koskov is a friend of the arms dealer Brad Whitaker.
 After meeting Pushkin and faking his assassination, Bond investigates a scheme by Koskov and Whitaker to embezzle KGB funds and use them to purchase diamonds, which they then use to purchase drugs.
 After Koskov purchases the drugs, Bond destroys them.
 Koskov is subsequently arrested by Pushkin, while Bond kills Whitaker.

 Licence to Kill (1989)

-Bond aids Felix Leiter in the capture of drugs lord Franz Sanchez; Sanchez escapes and maims Leiter, while also killing his wife.
-Bond swears revenge, but is ordered to return to duty by M. Bond refuses, and M revokes his licence to kill, causing Bond to become a rogue agent; although officially stripped of his status, he is unofficially given help by Q.
+Bond aids Felix Leiter in the capture of drug lord Franz Sanchez, who escapes and maims Leiter, killing Leiter's wife.
+Bond swears revenge, but is ordered to return to duty by M. Bond refuses, and M revokes his licence to kill, causing Bond to become a rogue agent.
+Although officially stripped of his status, Bond is unofficially given help by Q.

-Bond journeys to Sanchez's home in the Republic of Isthmus and is taken-on to Sanchez's staff, where he manages to raise Sanchez's suspicions against a number of his employees.
+Bond journeys to Sanchez's home in the Republic of Isthmus and is taken on to Sanchez's staff, where he manages to raise Sanchez's suspicions against a number of his employees.
 When Bond is taken to Sanchez's main base and drugs refinery, he is recognised by one of Sanchez's men and captured.
 He escapes, destroying the refinery in the process, and pursues Sanchez, killing him.

 GoldenEye (1995)

-In 1986 Bond and Alec Trevelyan—agent 006—infiltrate an illicit Soviet chemical weapons facility and plant explosive charges.
+In 1986, Bond (played by Pierce Brosnan) and Alec Trevelyan—agent 006—infiltrate an illicit Soviet chemical weapons facility and plant explosive charges.
 Trevelyan is shot, but Bond escapes from the facility as it explodes.
 Nine years later, Bond witnesses the theft by criminal organisation Janus of a prototype Eurocopter Tiger helicopter that can withstand an electromagnetic pulse.
 Janus uses the helicopter to steal the control disk for the dual GoldenEye satellite weapons, using the GoldenEye to destroy the complex with an electromagnetic pulse; there are two survivors of the attack, the programmers Natalya Simonova and Boris Grishenko.

 Bond investigates the attack and travels to Russia where he locates Simonova and learns that Trevelyan, who had faked his own death, was the head of Janus.
 Simonova tracks computer traffic to Cuba and she and Bond travel there and locate Trevelyan, who reveals his plan to steal money from the Bank of England before erasing all of its financial records with the GoldenEye, concealing the theft and destroying Britain's economy.
 Bond and Simonova destroy the satellite facility, killing Trevelyan and Grishenko in the process.